 Some correspondents have expressed concern about the silver wire oxidizing inside the Teflon tubing.
 However, Prof. Alan J. Ardell of the Department of Materials Science and Engineering at UCLA writes, "silver doesn't oxidize at room temperature.
 The culprit is sulfur, which reacts with silver to form the tarnish that silver polish removes.
 Yes, there will be air between tubing of any kind and the wire, but to cause serious problems a fresh and ready supply of air is needed.
 Otherwise sulfidation will cease as soon as the local supply is used up.
 How much air flow is there likely to be between wire and tubing?
 Problems might arise from extra contact resistance of sulfurized silver in regions of contact with other conductors in the chain, but a thin layer of sulfide on the surface of silver wire won't cause any harm, at least to the conductivity of the wire."

 My personal experience is that after more than 10 years of service, there is no evidence of silver oxidation within the Teflon jacket, although it does appear on the exposed ends.
-Silver will oxidize, but the oxide of silver is conductive—it's actually more conductive than polished silver—so oxidized silver still makes a good signal path.
+Silver will oxidize, but the tarnish of silver is conductive—it's actually more conductive than polished silver—so oxidized silver still makes a good signal path.
 Don't confuse this effect with the surface oxidation that appears on copper, which is essentially a dead material with no conductive properties.

 Enjoy The Music!